-An important thing to note is that using an integral insert/liner does not influence the outer dimensions of the envelope, so in most cases, there are no changes to the existing layout required.
+An important thing to note is that using an integral insert/liner does not influence the outer dimensions of the envelope, so in most cases, there are no changes required to the existing layout.

-Another great cost advantage of integral insert/liner is, that the initial investment into the envelope can be avoided by re-machining the existing sleeve (this is mostly possible in the case of sleeves without thermal regulation, however, each sleeve should be looked upon separately).
+Another great cost advantage of integral insert/liner is, that the initial investment into the envelope can be avoided by re-machining the existing sleeve (this is mostly possible in the cases of sleeves without thermal regulation.
+However, each sleeve should be treated as a seperate case).

-When using an integral insert/liner, the envelope is never in direct contact with a molten alloy so it doesn’t need to be made using hot work tool steel, but can be replaced with prehardened tool steel, meaning that the cost of its production is lower compared to the conventional sleeve.
+When using an integral insert/liner, the envelope (sleeve) is never in direct contact with a molten alloy so it doesn’t need to be made using hot work tool steel.
+Instead, it can be made from prehardened tool steel, meaning that the cost of its production is lower compared to the conventional sleeve.

-Having the envelope as a separate piece, the insert/liner can be produced focusing on lifetime increase and dimensional stability.
-HTS IC has developed a special alloy and production technology for integral inserts that allows reaching higher nitration layer hardness.
+Having the envelope as a separate piece, the insert/liner can be engineered with a focus on lifetime increase and dimensional stability of all components.
+HTS IC has developed a special alloy and production technology for integral inserts which allows reaching a higher nitration layer hardness.

-As seen in the graph above, in the case of HTS integral insert made with special alloy, the nitration layer reaches a hardness of 1250 HVickers.
+As seen in the graph above, in the case of HTS integral insert made with the special alloy, the nitration layer reaches a hardness of 1250 Hvickers.
 This is 25% more than in the case of 1.2343 / H11 made shot sleeve.

-In order to compare the wear resistance of conventional 1.2343 / H11, 1.2344 / H13 and 1.2367 sleeves with HTS integral insert, a laboratory test in an internationally approved laboratory (Ceit Research Centre, member of Basque research & technology alliance) were carried out.
+In order to compare the wear resistance of conventional 1.2343 / H11, 1.2344 / H13 and 1.2367 sleeves with HTS integral insert, laboratory tests in an internationally approved laboratory (Ceit Research Centre, member of Basque research & technology alliance) were carried out.

 Samples of tested materials were compared in terms of linear dimension loss when exposed to conditions harsher than in-service.